Interstate 240 (North Carolina): Route description

 I-240 begins at an interchange with I-26 and I-40 west of Asheville.
 I-240 and I-26 travel concurrently for 4 mi along the western section of the routing.
 I-240 travels almost parallel to the French Broad River to its east.
 In the northwestern part of the route, US 19, US 23, and U.S. Highway 74 Alternate (US 74A) merge onto I-240 to cross the French Broad River.
 After crossing the river, I-26 proper ends and becomes Future I-26.
 Future I-26/US 19/US 23 exit off to the north and US 70 merges with I-240.
 The concurrent highways travel through the northern section of downtown Asheville.
 US 70/US 74A exits off I-240 at Charlotte Street.
 The Interstate continues through a cut in the mountain before turning back to the south.
 I-240 cross the Swannanoa River near Asheville Mall before terminating at an interchange with I-40 while the roadway continues on as US 74A, known locally as Charlotte Highway.

 History

 In the early 1960s, the east–west freeway around downtown Asheville, designated US 19/US 23, opened from the Beaucatcher Tunnel westward to NC 191.

-By 1966, Hanover Street had been converted to a freeway, which carried U.S. Highway 19 Business (US 19 Bus.)/US 23 Bus./NC 191; additional freeway was constructed from Haywood Street to I-40.
+By 1966, Hanover Street had been converted to a freeway, which carried U.S. Highway 19 Business (US 19 Bus.)/US 23 Bus./NC 191; additional freeway was constructed from Haywood Road to I-40.
 In 1968, eastbound lanes were added to the Smoky Park Bridge, the main connector across the French Broad River.
 The original lanes, opened January 23, 1952, became westbound lanes.